 Office TCO means the total cost of the decision, not just rent.

-That is exactly why an Ecoffices TCO analysis is far more useful for board-level decision-making than a simple comparison of rental rates.
+That is exactly why an Ecoffices TCO analysis is more useful for board-level decision-making than a simple comparison of rental rates.

 Because the “stay” scenario cannot be modelled as if the current rent applied throughout the full analysis horizon.